Palm Beach Area Revisited: What We Loved (and What I Forgot About Florida’s Atlantic Coast)

 Peanut Island

-You can only get there by boat.
-If you do not rent your own boat, there is a ferry to bring you, or you can easily reach the island by kayaking or paddleboarding, which is fun because there are so many small inlets to explore.
-There is a nice walk around the island, with giant iguanas everywhere.
+We rented a boat for the day and went to Peanut Island.
+If you don’t want to rent a boat, there is a ferry to bring you, or you can easily reach the island by kayaking or paddleboarding, which is fun because there are so many small inlets to explore.
+There is a 1.2-mile walking trail around the island, with giant iguanas everywhere.
 At first, we were startled when we saw them because they were huge and protecting babies.
-Then we realized they were everywhere, climbing trees, sunning themselves, and diving off branches straight into the water.
-It was hilarious.
+Then we realized they were all over, climbing trees, sunning themselves, and diving off branches straight into the water.

 Tip: Visit during high tide if possible.
 The water is bluer and clearer, ideal for snorkeling.